 Laser Design: Innovator in 3D Laser Scanning Industry

-Laser Design, Inc., a CyberOptics (NASDAQ: CYBE) subsidiary, is the premier provider of ultra-precise 3D scanning systems and 3D measurement services, have helped customers successfully complete their most complex inspection, analysis, and reverse engineering projects for more than 30 years.
+Laser Design, a CyberOptics Corporation (NASDAQ: CYBE) brand, is the premier provider of ultra-precise 3D scanning systems and 3D measurement services, have helped customers successfully complete their most complex inspection, analysis, and reverse engineering projects for more than 30 years.
 Our experienced metrologists and engineers know that today more than ever, speed and quality give manufacturers the competitive advantage.

-Local feel, world-wide presence.
 Whether the project is performed in our lab or at your site, our expert metrologists and experienced engineers will make it happen – on your schedule.
-Plus, we are locally based, as well as world-wide.
-Our international offices are located in India, Korea, China, Taiwan, Singapore, and the Netherlands to best serve you wherever you are located.

 The Laser Design Difference

 Our business is based on honesty and integrity.
 Even if you never set foot in one of our offices, you can always expect our very best work.
 Not only will we always do our best possible job for you, but we also guarantee that we never use low-end or inaccurate scanners.
 We stand behind our work.

 We are industry leaders and have a long history of success.
 We don’t just have over 30 years of experience.
 We have over 30 years of successful business experience and satisfied clients, and we are the leading supplier of ultra-precise, 3D laser scanning systems and services.

 We use the best equipment.
 Our unique, ultra-precise systems perfectly capture 3D shapes – even in objects with complex geometries and free-form surfaces.
 We use the best, so you get the best.
 The lab employs numerous CMMs, vision systems, 3D scanners, surface analyzers, and other inspection equipment.